Name:

 I’m always on the look-out for stories about my native Maine, and when one comes up about Internet dating, too, I pay attention.
 Unfortunately, this story also included fraud, based in Nigeria, as I have written about before.

 A story by Colin Hickey in the Kennebec Journal told of a Waterville woman who was scammed by a pro.
 And she now has to pay the bank $2,500.
-Then right around the same time, a great article came out in the Los Angeles Times that describes, in chilling detail, just how those Nigerians do it.
+Then right around the same time, came out in the Los Angeles Times that describes, in chilling detail, just how those Nigerians do it.
 This article is REALLY a must-read for all online daters.
 Or anyone who gets email, for that matter.
 I get scam emails all the time—don’t you?

 Be sure to read to the end of the article, where there is a side box listing various types of scams, like the “next of kin” scam, the “winning lottery” that you never entered scam, and the “laundering crooked money” scam.
 Some will sound pretty familiar, for sure.